|

 of antennas for horizontal stacking.
 Since you are picking up some extra

-except they are shorter and have only 8 director elements.
-As seen above,
+here, except they are shorter and have only 8 director elements.
+As

-these can be mounted at the end of the boom making for a very neat
+seen above, these can be mounted at the end of the boom making for a very

-antenna separately.
-I used a Spectrum Analyzer to check the waveform for
+first tested each antenna separately.
+I used a Spectrum Analyzer to check

 |